NTI Consultation Partners (NCP)

 Tim Bristol, PhD, RN, CNE, ANEF

-Dr. Bristol has worked with teams across the country at all levels of the accreditation process.
+Dr. Bristol has worked with teams across the country at all levels of education and accreditation.
 He has led teams as a faculty member, administrator, and consultant where his experience includes initial program approval, interim reports, and reaccreditation.
+He specializes in active learning for class, clinical, and lab environments.
 Schools and government organizations consult with Tim to integrate new standards, curricular innovation, educational accessibility, and development of strategic plans.
-He has authored and contributed to many written works.
-Tim is currently a faculty member with Walden University, Nursing Education Consultants, and owner of NurseTim, Inc.
+He has authored and contributed to numerous written works.
+Tim is currently a faculty member with Walden University, FSIL Nursing - Haiti, and owner of NurseTim, Inc.

 Julia Bronner, PhD, RN